core-wg/oscore/draft-ietf-core-object-security.md

 The Outer No-Response option is used to support proxy functionality, specifically to avoid error transmissions from proxies to clients, and to avoid bandwidth reduction to servers by proxies applying congestion control when not receiving responses.
 Changing this option is a potential denial of service attack.

-* Object-Security
+* The OSCORE Option

-The Object-Security option contains information about the compressed COSE header.
+The OSCORE option contains information about the compressed COSE header.
 A change of this field may result in not being able to verify the OSCORE message.

 # CDDL Summary {#cddl-sum}